SHWotever/RbrPro-Addons/README.md

 ## How to install ?

-Download the release and copy Simhub.TelemetryForwarder.dll to the Addons folder of RBRPro.
+Download the [latest release](https://github.com/SHWotever/RbrPro.Simhub.TelemetryForwarderAddon/releases) and copy Simhub.TelemetryForwarder.dll to the Addons folder of RBRPro.

 Have fun !